AWS Client VPN Endpoint Setup: A Comprehensive Guide

 AWS client VPN Full tunnel

-Split tunnel: In this method, certain communication will go through the secure VPN tunnel, and the remaining communication will occur directly over the internet.
+Split tunnel: In this method, only configured communication will go through the secure VPN tunnel, and the remaining communication will occur directly over the internet.
 This will give more flexibility and speed when compared to the full tunnel.

 AWS client VPN Split tunnel